 End of life planning for those with specific chronic conditions: Topic – Kidney Failure

-“End-of-Life Care planning (aka: Palliative Care or Advanced Illness Management) is essential for kidney failure patients.”
+“End-of-Life Care planning (aka: Advanced Illness Management) is essential for kidney failure patients.”

 Dr Robert Bear, Nephrologist, Blogger, Tweeter and Author

 Dr Robert Bear, whom I met via twitter (@RobertAllenBear) educates me on end of life decisions faced by those with end stage kidney disease – also called kidney failure.

 “While many frail and elderly patients with kidney failure will not choose dialysis treatment, for those that do the annual death rate on dialysis is 15-20%; and, overall, about 20% of long-term dialysis patients will ultimately decide to withdraw from it. “

 As Dr Bear reminds me:

 “60 years ago, doctors would give mostly comfort care to those with end stage renal disease